Meyer Schapiro: Personal life and death

 Schapiro's brother was financier Morris Schapiro.
 His grand-nephew is artist Jacob Collins.

 In 1931, Schapiro married pediatrician Lillian Milgram.
 They had two children, Miriam Schapiro Grosof and Ernest Schapiro.

 He died in 1996 in New York at the age of 91 in the Greenwich Village house where he had lived since 1933.

 Impact

 Artists

 In the 1940s, when the Museum of Modern Art looked at purchasing Jackson Pollock's The She-Wolf (1943), Schapiro, as an acquisitions committee member, supported its acquisition.

 In the 1950s, Schapiro urged Willem de Kooning to finish painting Woman I (1950-1952).

 Marxist art history

 Schapiro was, at points in his career, criticized for his approach to style because of its politically radical connotations.
-Schapiro himself wrote scholarly articles for a variety of socialist publications and endeavored to apply a novel Marxist method to the study of art history.
-In his most famous essay on Medieval Spanish art, "From Mozarabic to Romanesque in Silos," Schapiro demonstrated how the concurrent existence of two historical styles in one monastery was indicative of economic upheaval and class conflict.
+He wrote scholarly articles for a variety of socialist publications and endeavored to apply a novel Marxist method to the study of art history.
+In his most famous essay on Medieval Spanish art, "From Mozarabic to Romanesque in Silos", Schapiro demonstrated how the concurrent existence of two historical styles in one monastery was indicative of economic upheaval and class conflict.